 In 1874, as her workload grew, Margarete’s father built a small workshop, and eventually she was able to buy a sewing her own machine.
 The flywheel was placed on the right but Margarete had great difficulty turning it.
 So being Margarete, she had the flywheel reversed.

 Then one of those fateful moments occurred that change our lives.When her cousin’s husband, Adolf Glatz, suggested she should start a real company and not just do piece work.
 Her ‘startup’ sold felt clothing and garments made by hand.
 Soon she employed 15 seamstresses.

 Then on December 8, 1879, while reading a craft magazine, Modenwelt (Fashion World in German), she saw a pattern for a stuffed animal, a small baby elephant, and made it into a pin cushion.
 Sales took off.
 Only she later found buyers weren’t using them as pin cushions.
 They were buying them for children as toy pets.

 By 1880, Margarete sold over 5,000 of the stuffed elephants.
 She began to design other animals, according to a catalog she released at the time.
 It included monkeys, donkeys, horses, camels, mice, dogs, cats, hares, and giraffes.
 In that catalog, Margarete gave the company its motto:

 At first, she was skeptical

 Margarete was skeptical.
-Bears were not considered warm and fuzzy at that time, but she allowed Richard to present his bears at the Leipzig toy trade fair.
-An American buyer saw the bears and instantly recognized their future as a gift for children.
+Bears were not warm and fuzzy at that time, but she allowed Richard to present his bears at the Leipzig toy trade fair.
+An American buyer saw them, and instantly recognized their popularity as a gift for children.
 In 1906, he bought 3,000 of Margarete’s bears and marketed them in the United States as a Teddy Bear, named after President Theodore Roosevelt*.

 A tradition that continues to this day was born because, as the Steiff website says, “those who believe in themselves are free”.